 Each year Desautels Faculty of Music faculty members host midday lectures and presentations on a theme.
 In 2019-20, the theme was collaboration; faculty members introduced students to innovative combinations of instruments and voices and discussed practice techniques.

 This series gives students the chance to perform for their peers, play new pieces and explore collaboration with other Music students.
 Students in some courses may prepare staged productions for students as part of their coursework.
-The series is open to the public.
+The series is livestreamed on our YouTube Channel.

-Indigenous Intersections is a week of midday presentations and performances each fall that includes discussions of the decolonization of university music programs, collaborations promoting Indigenous artists, a lecture from Osani Balkaran (The O.B.) on the creation of Indigenous hip-hop, and representations of Louis Riel in music.
+Indigenous Intersections is a week of midday presentations and performances that includes discussions of the decolonization of university music programs, collaborations promoting Indigenous artists.
+Previous presentations have included a lecture from Osani Balkaran (The O.B.) on the creation of Indigenous hip-hop, and representations of Louis Riel in music.

 This series is the result of work by the Desautels Faculty of Music Students’ Association and faculty members to promote wellness in mind, body, and spirit within the faculty.